What Does Lactic Acid do for the Skin? 3 Amazing Benefits

 5. Use Necessary Sun Protection for Your Skin

 Any skin exposed to UV rays needs to be protected.
 Wear sunscreen to prevent early fine lines and wrinkles.
 However, the exfoliating effects of lactic acid can leave your skin more vulnerable to sunburn and overall sun damage.
-Thus, it is important to reapply your sunscreen every 2-4 hours of sun exposure.

-6. Foods That Contain Lactic Acid
+6. Foods that Contain Lactic Acid

 What does lactic acid do for the skin